tny-88/putmeon/README.md

 # 🎧 putmeon

-A clean, minimalist React + TypeScript web app for displaying a my song recommendations and yours.
+A clean, minimalist React + TypeScript web app for displaying my song recommendations and yours.

 ---